saguijs/sagui/README.md

 ### Disabling the default Webpack configuration

-The internal architecture of Sagui is build around presets, each providing a set of functionalities that can be used during any of Sagui's actions.

-If you need to disable any default behavior, it is possible via:
+The internal architecture of Sagui is build around presets, If you need to disable any default behavior, it is possible via:

 ```js
 var sagui = require('sagui')